openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 - **Evasive Footwork:** When you move from a square adjacent to an enemy to another square not adjacent to that enemy, the enemy does not get the usual opportunity attack.

-- **Lethal Strike (tier equal to party level, max 9):** Lethal strikes can be delivered to do lethal damage (that does not heal normally) under specific circumstances.
+- **Lethal Strike (tier equal to NPC level, max 9):** Lethal strikes can be delivered to do lethal damage (that does not heal normally) under specific circumstances.
 There are two different ways to deliver a lethal strike:
     1. Catch an enemy by surprise, either due to not seeing you via Agility or through disguise / subterfuge via Deception.
     2. If an enemy is adjacent to an ally wielding a melee weapon, then you can make a lethal strike against that enemy.